c-ron12/c-ron12/README.md

 🧪 Training
 - Self-trained as a Full-Stack Developer over 1 year.
-- Gained strong command of problem-solving, time management, scheduling, and teamwork.
+- Gained strong expierence of problem-solving and time management.

 ---